 Belize City/Blackbird Caye.
 Arrive in Belize City.
-90-minute boat transfer to Blackbird Caye, Turneffe Atoll.
+90-minute boat transfer to Blackbird Caye Resort or Turneffe Flats, Turneffe Atoll.

-Morning orientation and training; snorkeling checkout from beach.
+Morning orientation and training; snorkeling check-out.
 Afternoon boat-based training in equipment use.

 Day 3 thru 7:

-Dolphin research in mornings and afternoons with lunch break at the lodge.
-This program also includes, some time for guided snorkeling and natural history exploration
+Dolphin research in mornings and afternoons.
+This program also includes some time for guided snorkeling and natural history exploration

 Return to Belize City.
 Fly home.